When you test your internet speed with different speed tests, you will get different results even if you have the same test conditions.

 Of course, the operation of any speed test is basically the same: divide the number of downloaded megabits by the number of seconds and you have the download speed in megabits per second (Mbps).

-The main reason for the large differences are the assumptions about the reliability of the intrinsically unreliable internet protocol.
+The main reason for the large differences are the assumptions about the reliability of the intrinsically unreliable internet protocol made by the development teams of the speed tests.

 It turns out that speed tests can be divided into realistic, mainstream, and conservative categories.
 In addition to these main categories, two more categories (ambiguous and miscellaneous) were added later.